-Large format and wide format printers have been using solvent printing technology since the mid to late 1990’s.
+Large format and wide format printers have been using solvent printing technology since the mid to late 1990s.
 The term solvent refers to ink that doesn’t contain water.
-The inks are instead made up from petroleum based substances such as acetone.
-Mild solvents and eco solvents which are less harsh generally use Glycol or Glycol Ether but these are slower drying.
+Manufactured from petroleum-based the inks contain substances such as acetone: mild solvents and eco solvents which are less harsh.
+Mild solvents generally use Glycol or Glycol Ether.
+These Eco and Mild solvents have slower drying times due to the lack of acetone.
 Solvent prints are fully waterproof once dry.

 Print heads and print method

-Piezo print heads electrically charge and spit the inks out.
-The ink hits the substrate with fine pin point accuracy.
-Solvent printing is more commonly a higher resolution print method as apposed to UV printing.
+Piezo print heads charge electrically and fire ink at the printed substrate.
+The ink hits the substrate with exceptional pinpoint accuracy.
+Solvent printing is generally a higher resolution print method as apposed to UV printing.

 Banding is a term for lines in the print which are more noticeable when printing bi-directionally because of the ink firing onto the substrate from a different direction on each pass of the head.

-Modern day solvent printers can print on a number of quality settings which are known as passes.
+Modern-day solvent printers can print on several quality settings which are known as passes.
 More commonly prints are produced on either a 6 or 8 passes.
-This pass rate can be increased up to 24 passes which increases quality and resolution dramatically.
-More passes increases the time taken to print.
+This pass rate can be adjusted up to 24 passes which increases quality and resolution dramatically.
+More passes increase the time taken to print.

-The inks can be printed onto uncoated vinyl and other roll medias.
-The solvents soften the material and this allows the pigments to attach to the substrate.
-This makes solvent printing much more durable than standard aqueous (water based) inks.
+The inks can be printed onto uncoated vinyl and other roll media.
+The solvents soften the material, and this allows the pigments to attach to the substrate.
+Untreated substrates make solvent printing much more durable than standard aqueous water-based inks.
 Early solvent printers were unreliable and took a vasty amount of daily / weekly maintenance to keep them running.
 One of the first successful solvent printers was the Arizona 180.
-The Arizona printed at dpi of 309 used a 6 colour process.
-This includes Light Cyan and Magenta to give a higher colour gamut.
+The Arizona printer, printed at dpi of 309 used a six colour process.
+The six colour process includes Light Cyan and Magenta to give a higher colour gamut.

-Most solvent prints on self adhesive vinyl are over laminated to protect the surface of the print from scratches and UV light deterioration.
-UV over-laminates cover the whole area of the printed surface keeping it protected and vibrant for up to 5-7 years outdoors in stand weather conditions.
-In very hot / bright climates this can be reduced to 2-3 years.
-The overlaminate also makes applying the vinyl much easier.
-This is due to the solvent softening the base vinyl during the print process.
+If printing onto self-adhesive vinyl using a Solvent machine, then the vinyl will need an over-laminate.
+An overlaminate protects the surface of the print from scratches and UV light deterioration.
+A UV resistant over-laminate covers the media’s printed surface.
+Laminating keeps the surface protected and vibrant for up to 5-7 years outdoors in stand weather conditions.
+In a scorching and bright climate, this can be as little as to 2-3 years.
+The overlaminate also makes applying the vinyl much easier, as the solvent ink softens the base vinyl during the print process.

-Vinyl vehicle wrap films must be laminated prior to fitting.
+Vinyl vehicle wrap films must be firstly laminated before fitting.
 The laminate makes up the micron (thickness) of the finished wrap system.
-Thickness of a standard wrap film is around 45-50 micron.
-With the laminate applied this goes up to around 90-100 micron which is an ideal thickness for wrap installation.
+The thickness of a standard wrap film is around 45-50 micron.
+With the laminate applied, the total thickness is around 90-100 micron, ideal for wrap installation.

-All solvent prints must be outgassed prior to the application of the over laminate.
+Outgassing must be performed before lamination.
 Outgassing is a term used for the degassing of the solvents from the vinyl after printing.
-Once the vinyl is printed it should be loosely unwound to allow the solvent gasses to escape from the surface of the vinyl.
-If the roll is left tight after printing the gasses cannot escape.
-Failure not to outgas can results in the adhesive side of the vinyl deteriorating.
-This is due to the gasses passing through the adhesive side causing failures to the adhesive or ruining the graphics.
-Outgassing should be performed over a period of 48 hours after printing and then laminated after this time.
+Once the vinyl is printed, it should be loosely unwound on the roll.
+Loosely unwinding the vinyl allows the solvent gasses to escape from the surface of the vinyl.
+If the material is left tightly wound the gasses cannot escape.
+Failure not to outgas can result in the adhesive side of the vinyl deteriorating.
+Outgassing is essential, and otherwise, gasses passing through the adhesive side will cause failures to the adhesive and ruin the graphic.
+Outgassing should be performed over 48 hours after printing and then laminated after this time.